bartificer/programming-by-stealth/docs/pbs99.md

 In fact, the next instalment will be entirely dedicated to JavaScript because it will be built around my sample solution to the challenge set at the end of [instalment 96](https://bartificer.net/pbs96).

 Instalment 101 will see us take a break from programming itself so we can focus on some of the tools developers have at their disposal for managing coding projects.
-We'll be paying particular attention to the distributed version control system [GIT](https://en.wikipedia.org/wiki/Git), and the free GIT service offered by Microsoft at [GitHub.com](https://github.com).
+We'll be paying particular attention to the distributed version control system [Git](https://en.wikipedia.org/wiki/Git), and the free Git service offered by Microsoft at [GitHub.com](https://github.com).

-Once we've learned the basics of GIT and GitHub we'll shift our focus from the web browser to the web server, and we'll use that as an opportunity to meet a new language — [PHP](https://en.wikipedia.org/wiki/PHP).
+Once we've learned the basics of Git and GitHub we'll shift our focus from the web browser to the web server, and we'll use that as an opportunity to meet a new language — [PHP](https://en.wikipedia.org/wiki/PHP).